Cyber-Labs/Cyber-Labs-Get-Started/README.md

 ---
-description: A collection of useful resources to help you get started
+Description: A collection of useful resources to help you get started
 ---

 # [Cyber Labs - Getting Started](https://cyberlabs.gitbook.io/getting-started/)